This article explains how to mind map using free tools and popular software, with an expert interview.

 If you’re using a dedicated tool, drag and drop the branches and re-order them, so they make sense.
 Sometimes, this means editing a keyword or uploading an image.
 Alternatively, you can create child branches off a main branch of ideas.

 Step 8.
 Store and Review

-I like putting these in apps like Evernote and Day One, so I can review the main idea at a glance.
+When I complete a mind map, I usually add it to my digital Zettelkasten.
+I also like putting these in apps like Evernote and Day One, so I can review the main idea at a glance.